Ank9812/Ank9812/README.md

 - 👋 Hi, I’m @Ank9812
 - 👀 I’m interested in AI
-- 📍 Bachelors of Artificial Intelligence in Deakin University, Australia
+- 📍 Studying Bachelors of Artificial Intelligence in Deakin University, Australia
 - 🌱 I’m currently learning Nueral network
 - 💞️ I’m looking to collaborate on related to AI
 - 📫 How to reach me at wfw@deakin.edu.au